 You have no idea how timely this message was for me this week.
 I recall a time when I’d stay parked listening to john 15 in my audio bible.
 Desperately crying to the Lord to help me to remain.
 What does that even look like, I used to wonder?
 In chains to every spoken word, I refused to be unshaken and undisturbed in my pursuit when my desire is to remain in this word.
 My desire for change has been a desperate one, fed up with poor life choices and stagnancy, wishing my ‘aha’ moment would finally come.
 I’m sure we’ve all experienced such moments.
 Imagine driving to a destination, clearly getting nowhere fast.
 Desperately looking to get back on track only to realise you’ve been driving in a circle all along.

-Once on the right track you’d do what ever you possibly can to prevent yourself from getting back off track.
+Once on the right track, you’d do whatever you possibly can to prevent yourself from getting back on track.
 You could liken this analogy to my hunger to have this word being glued, permanently tattooed on my heart.
-To do whatever it takes to get it out there, and join the many clouds of witnesses that came, not only saw, but also conquered.
+To do whatever it takes to get it out there, and join the many clouds of witnesses that came, not only saw but also conquered.
 The many that refused to allow their story to be written for them.
 The many that refused to have life keep them down.
-Despite my many knock outs, I’m convinced that with each blow Ive gained new muscles.
-Muscles I never realised I had before and granted I don’t know how many falls I’ve taken, but the one thing i’ve never done is allow them to keep me stayed down.
+Despite my many knockouts, I’m convinced that with each blow I’ve gained new muscles.
+Muscles I never realised I had before and granted I don’t know how many falls I’ve taken, but the one thing I’ve never done is allow them to keep me stay down.
 My desire is to remain because everything else means nothing to me.
-In this place, I’ve found living.
+In this place, I’ve found a living.
 The temperature in my apartment was unquestionably cold.
-But the heat I felt that night, and would love to have continually on the inside of me is blazing.
+But the heat I felt that night and would love to have continued on the inside of me is blazing.

 More and more I’m realising the power of this moment.
 The power in the now; right now.
 I see so many of the things I once hid my face from.
 Now this journey would allow me to sit in a place that others cannot, I see this grace at work, in my life, proving to be sufficient for the roads I am to travel.

-My prayer for everyone reading this, is know that He sees you, you who is desperately seeking a safe haven.
+My prayer for everyone reading this is knowing that He sees you, you who are desperately seeking a safe haven.
 You, on your journey to finding restoration and craving for change.
 I pray that you are established and planted so deeply in Him.
 That regardless of your current situation and where you may find your life at today.
 Be assured that your story is not over because of one cold night.
 There is promise in tomorrow.
-I pray you find him on this journey, if you seek him with all your heart.
+I pray you find him on this journey if you seek him with all your heart.
 And that you trust the process and allow His word to build you up.
 Let boldness and courage come over you today like never before.
 That you might ask whatsoever your heart desires, and when you delight yourself in Him.
-Soon and very soon, you’ll experience your hearts desire.
+Soon and very soon, you’ll experience your heart’s desire.
 I’m on the same journey…

 Finding my way